New Student Information Guide

 Here both entering freshmen and transfer students can find yearly assistance with the major selection and declaration process, career testing and guidance, course selection, understanding general education requirements, interrupting academic policies and procedures, and NY State TAP progress assistance.
 All undecided students receive academic advising services through the Center for Advising and Academic Success.
 A photo ID is required of all students in order to receive advising and registration services.

 First Year Students

-At CSI, your Advisement and Registration experience begins at New Student Orientation (NSO) after you have completed your testing process (if required) and once you have paid your tuition deposit.
+At CSI, your Advisement and Registration experience begins at the Advisement and Registration Training (ART) session after you have completed your testing process (if required) and once you have paid your tuition deposit (Admissions Response Form).